DpAll13/FF-addons/README.md

 # **smnskill -- Summoner Skill-Up Addon**

-Automates safe, human-like Summoner skill-ups on *HorizonXI* by rotating avatars, releasing them, and resting when MP is low.\
+Automates safe, human-like Summoner skill-ups on by rotating avatars, releasing them, and resting when MP is low.\
 All actions use randomized timing to mimic natural gameplay and avoid spam.